octave-app/octave-app-bundler/docs/Build-Environment.md

   * Customize the VM's settings.
     * Name it something memorable.
 I like to have my VM names start with the same letters as the macOS version, so I'll name it “elke” or something similar.
     * Increase the disk size to 80 GB.
+      * Do not make it smaller.
+You'll run out of space.
+      * Do not make it larger.
+You'll use up more of your host OS's disk space due to data block churn.
     * Increase the CPUs to 4 vCPUs.
 * Run the OS installer by powering up the VM.
   * Before running the installer itself, run Disk Utility and use it to re-partition the disk so all available space is used by the main “Mac HD” partition.